Did you know the best coins to buy are not always the most popular gold coins?

 The Buffalo coin or gold bullion coin is an investment option for those who don’t want to tie up their money.

 The best gold coins to buy usually come with a higher profit margin than the spot price.

-It is a rare and limited-edition coin that has high collector value.
+Some American Gold Buffalo coins are rare and limited-edition coins that have high collector value.

 The Gold Buffalo coin has a 90% purity, including the gold content, and the United States Mint minted it.